oracle-livelabs/security/blockchain-table-new/blockchain-tables-advanced/blockchain-tables-advanced.md

 ---

-> In this lab, we will continue working with the **bank\_ledger\_bt** table created in Lab 3, building upon it to explore advanced signing and verification features.
+> In this lab, we will continue working with the **bank\_ledger\_bt** table created in Lab 3, building upon it to explore row signing and verification features.

 The **`blockchain_table sign_row`** command enables users to provide a digital signature for a previously inserted row in a Blockchain Table.
 This signature ensures the authenticity and integrity of the row data.
 The command corresponds to the **`DBMS_BLOCKCHAIN_TABLE.SIGN_ROW`** PL/SQL procedure.